 Microsoft Azure Billing API Code Samples: RateCard API

-A simple console application that calls the Azure Billing RateCard REST API to retrieve the list of resources per Azure offer in a given subscription, along with the pricing details for each resource.
+A simple Python script that calls the Azure Billing RateCard REST API to retrieve the list of resources per Azure offer in a given subscription, along with the pricing details for each resource.
 The Microsoft Azure Billing APIs enable integration of Azure Billing information into your applications, providing new insights into your consumption of Azure resources, allowing you to accurately predict and manage your Azure resource consumption costs.

 To learn more about the Billing Usage and RateCard APIs, visit the overview article Gain insights into your Microsoft Azure resource consumption.
 Please note, the Billing APIs were in Preview at the time of this writing.
 Please refer to MSDN article Azure Billing REST API Reference for current details on the Billing APIs.

 Complete billing samples index

 Below is the list of all of the available Azure Billing API code samples:

 - billing-dotnet-usage-api - This sample will help you get started with the Usage API.

 - billing-dotnet-ratecard-api - This sample help you get started with the RateCard API.

 - billing-python-ratecard-api - This sample help you get started with the RateCard API.

 - billing-java-ratecard-api - This sample help you get started with the RateCard API.

 - billing-dotnet-webapp-multitenant - This Multi-Tenant sample creates a WebApp that allows the signed-in user to give it consent, to call the Azure Graph API and the Usage API on the user's behalf.
 It also shows the OAuth flows required to get consent for the ‘Reader’ role, to access the list of Microsoft Azure subscriptions that the user wants to allow access to.